terragraph/meta-terragraph/docs/developer/Service_Scripts.md

 Most environment variables are loaded in scripts via `/usr/sbin/config_get_env.sh`, which exports fields in the `envParams` node configuration structure.
 This will call `/usr/sbin/config_read_env` to generate an intermediate file, `/data/cfg/config`, as needed.
+If the node configuration file (`/data/cfg/node_config.json`) does not yet exist or cannot be parsed, it is also generated in this process.

 Additional vendor-specific environment variables, mostly relating to kernel modules, are static and contained in `/usr/bin/tg.env`.